JakubJablonski2-TomTom/bash-script-template/README.md

-# bash-script-template
+# bash script template

-bash script template
+Simple bash script template to use as a seed writing scripts.